-I am a fourth-year graduate student, currently conducting research on tropical cyclogenesis processes in idealized numerical simulations.
+I am a fifth-year graduate student, currently conducting research on tropical cyclogenesis processes in idealized numerical simulations.
 Overall, this will be my sixth year at Florida State, having completed a B.S. in Meteorology from FSU in 2017, and my M.S. in 2019.
 In addition to my ongoing Ph.D. research under Dr. Wing’s advisement, I served as the President of the North Florida Chapter of the AMS/NWA for the 2019-2020 academic year.

 As an undergraduate, I was active in broadcast meteorology as a producer (2016-2017) and on-air personality for the student-run "FSU Weather" television show, which I remain involved with to this day.
 My interest in both tropical cyclones and weather communication was solidified in part by our on-air coverage of 3 hurricanes which affected the Tallahassee area: Hermine (2016), Irma (2017), and Michael (2018).
 I also had a prior tenure on the North Florida AMS/NWA executive board as the Vice President during my senior year.